rmholmes/rmholmes.github.io/_pages/publications.md

 ### Articles submitted for publication

+* Bhagtani, D., Hogg, A., *Holmes, R.* and Constantinou, N.: Unraveling how winds and surface heat fluxes control the Atlantic Ocean’s meridional heat transport.
+Submitted to **Geophysical Research Letters**

 * *Holmes, R.*, Renault, L., Maillard, L. and Boucharel, J.: Air-sea coupling feedbacks over Tropical Instability Waves.
 Submitted to **Journal of Physical Oceanography**

 * Bennetts, L. et al. Closing the loops on Southern Ocean dynamics: From the  circumpolar current to ice shelves and from bottom mixing to surface waves.
 Submitted to **Review of Geophysics**